ABergman7/ABergman7.github.io/HW3/Index.md

 ## Homework 3

 For this homework we are tasked with downloading and setting up Visual Studios Community edition, followed with translating a Java program to C#.
 This particular program does a binary translation of a given integer n, and print the value in binary as well as the binary values of previous integers before n.
-The inportance of this this project was to learn C# and it's similarities, but also it differences, from Java.
+The importance of this this project was to learn C# and it's similarities, but also it differences, with Java.

 1. [Assignment](http://www.wou.edu/~morses/classes/cs46x/assignments/HW3_1819.html)
 2. [Repo](https://github.com/ABergman7/ABergman7.github.io/tree/master/HW3)

 ## Branching
-Just like homework 2, for this homework ( and for the rest) we were tasked with creating another feature branch.
+Just like homework 2, for this homework (and for the rest) we were tasked with creating another feature branch.
 ```bash
 git branch HW3
 git checkout master